 How frequently do you travel abroad?

-Other than holidays, I don’t travel so much these days.
+Other than holidays, in the recent past I have travelled less than I once did.
 As a child, I travelled a lot with the family – moving home every couple of years seemed to be pretty much the norm.
 Thereafter, my first career was in the merchant navy.
 That involved a good deal of travel and I certainly visited lots of interesting places.
 The thing about sea travel is that visiting somewhere by cargo ship generally delivers the traveller into the local heart of a destination – not the sanitised tourist centre.
 It can be a stimulating experience, fun, sometimes a little scary and always interesting.
 I certainly have not given up on foreign travel yet and do plan to have a few more adventures in the future.

 Are there destinations you would particularly like to visit?

-I’ve been to America on a number of occasions but never to the West Coast and not to Canada either – so both of those are on the visit list.
+Beyond all those, I’ve been to America on a number of occasions but never to the West Coast and not to Canada either – so both of those are on the visit list.
 And there seems to have been a rule that I only ever got to visit New York during midwinter, so I’d like to go back there too – but during warmer weather.
-Actually, there are a host of places I’d like to see; I’m not sure if a traditional road trip is the thing for me, but however I travel, next time it’s going to take some careful planning to fit in everything.
+Actually, there are a host of places I’d like to see in America; I’m not sure if a traditional road trip is the thing for me, but however I travel, next time it’s going to take some careful planning to fit everything in.

 I’d like to visit Antarctica too, though I’m not sure I will.
 Seems the cruise ships that carry tourists down there are starting to cause a big pollution problem.
 As it’s just about the last pristine place on Earth, I think I’ll do my bit to keep it that way and forgo the pleasure of visiting.